 The selection submitted in the audition video must be the same piece performed if selected for the finals.
 Memorization is not required for the audition video, finals, or Grand Prize round.

 It is strongly suggested that the selection be recorded at the highest-quality possible and that it is reviewed BEFORE submitting.
 Poor recording quality (e.g. background noise, echo, out of tune piano) detracts from the adjudicators’ ability to appreciate and score the performance.
 If there are any questions concerning selection, format, or performance, please email for clarification before preparing the video.
 Technical difficulties are not the responsibility of the Ronald Sachs International Music Competition (RSIMC).

-There will be 3 divisions of the competition: 1) Winds/Brass 2) Strings and 3) Piano.
-Three applicants from each division will be invited to Wilmington, NC for the finals round.
+There will be 3 categories for the final round of competition: 1) Winds/Brass 2) Strings and 3) Piano.
+Three applicants from each category will be invited to Wilmington, NC for the final round.
 Applicants will be notified of their advancement well in advance of the finals.
-Finalists are required to have a parent or guardian accompany them to the finals if they are under 18 years of age.
+Finalists are required to have a parent or guardian accompany them to the final round if they are under 18 years of age.

-The nine finalists will perform their audition piece during a live audition on Saturday May 12, 2018.
+The nine finalists will perform their audition pieces during a live audition on Saturday May 16, 2020.

-One finalist from each division will be selected to perform their chosen repertoire in a public concert that evening.
-In the event that a sufficient number of qualified applicants is not met or if there is an unexpectedly high number of qualified applicants from one division, the judges reserve the right to alter the number of finalists in each category and to reconfigure the distribution of advancement to the Grand Prize Round.
+One finalist from each category will be selected to perform their chosen repertoire in a public concert that evening.
+In the event that a sufficient number of qualified applicants is not met or if there is an unexpectedly high number of qualified applicants from one category, the judges reserve the right to alter the number of finalists in each category and to reconfigure the distribution of advancement to the Senior Division Grand Prize Round.

 Selection of prize winners will be announced at the conclusion of the concert.
 Grand Prize Round competitors will receive copies of the judges’ evaluation forms approximately two weeks after the finals.